Hans Denk: Early life

 Denk was the son of a farmer in Niedergrünbach in the Waldviertel region of Austria.
 He studied theology and was ordained a priest on 29 June 1965.
 In 1980, he became pastor in the parish of Albrechtsberg, where he worked until his retirement in 2014.

 Denk gained nationwide recognition as a wine expert and was considered one of the most influential figures in Austrian wine.
 He was nicknamed the "wine priest" due to his exceptional sensory abilities, consistently achieving high accuracy in blind tastings.
 In particular, during tastings of wines from the Wachau region, he frequently identified not only the grape variety, vintage, and winemaker but also the specific vineyard.

-Following a fall, Denk became wheelchair-bound and spent his final years at the Haus St. Elisabeth nursing home on the outskirts of St.
+Following a fall, Denk began using a wheelchair and spent his final years at the Haus St. Elisabeth nursing home on the outskirts of St.

 Pölten.
 He died on 21 April 2019 after a brief illness.
 He is buried in the cemetery in Albrechtsberg.